ezio416/tm-music-control/README.md

 There are some notable features missing (but planned), like:\
     - switching devices\
-    - scrolling text for long song names/artists/albums
+    - scrolling text for long song names/artists/albums\
-    - exports for other plugins
+    - exports for other plugins\
+    - toggling smart shuffle

 ![image](images/music-control.png)